PascalCorpsman/biosim4_FPC_translation/Challanges/how_to_reproduce_video_results.md

 ### Steps to reproduce:
 * run with "Challange_13_Left_Right_eights_with_mutations.ini"
 * run with "Challange_13_Left_Right_eights_without_mutations.ini"
-!
-Attention !
-  If the survivor rate stuck at around 68% (not reached values near 90% at around gen 90), you have to restart the whole simulation.
-  => i did not figure out why this sometimes happens.
-In my opinion this is not a bug, but more bad luck at the beginning selection.

 As you can see in both simulations the individuals do not take long to "learn" to go left and right to survive.
 The main reason for the simulation to wait until generation 5000 is to let the diversity go down to the lowest value "possible".